intercom/example-single-page-app-install/README.md

 See different branches for different examples of single-page apps.

-## React with Reach Router
+## React with React Router

-This is an example of one way to integrate Intercom into your React app with Reach Router.
+This is an example of one way to integrate Intercom into your React app with React Router.

 ### Setup